Skip to content

 Cotainr is a tool that makes it easy to build Singularity/Apptainer containers on LUMI for certain use cases.
 It is not a general purpose container building tool.

-$ module load LUMI
+$ module load CrayEnv

 $ module load cotainr